appliedblockchain/k0/README.md

 ## Running the demo

+### Preparation

 before running the zk test:
 ```
 mkdir /tmp/k0keys
 ```

-for each commands, you can either change the ZKTRADING_PATH environment variable to your local zktrading project folder, or you can add this to your .bash_profile
+In this section, you can either change the $ZKTRADING_PATH environment variable to your local zktrading project folder, or you can add this to your .bash_profile

 ```
-export $ZKTRADING_PATH="YOU OWN ABSOLUTE PATH TO THE zktrading PROJECT FOLDER"
+export $ZKTRADING_PATH="YOUR OWN ABSOLUTE PATH TO THE ZKTRADING PROJECT FOLDER" # with no / at the end
 ```

-then close and reopen your terminal and check that the variable is set with:
+Then, close and reopen your terminal and check that the variable is set with:

 ```
 echo $ZKTRADING_PATH # should output your path
 ```

-Generate proving keys and verif keys for the "commitment transfer addition withdrawa" circuits:
+Generate proving keys and verification keys for the commitment, transfer, addition and withdrawal circuits:

 ```
 for circuit in commitment transfer addition withdrawal;
  do $ZKTRADING_PATH/cpp/build/src/setup $circuit 7 /tmp/k0keys/${circuit}_pk /tmp/k0keys/${circuit}_vk && $ZKTRADING_PATH/cpp/build/src/convert_vk /tmp/k0keys/${circuit}_vk /tmp/k0keys/${circuit}_vk_alt; done
 ```

-Running the demo, for real this time(note: you will need 7 terminals, install iterm2 on mac for ease of use):
+Running the demo(note: you will need 7 terminals, install iterm2 on mac for ease of use):

 Run the proving servers(one terminal each):
 ```